Dana Air blames flight disruptions on grounded aircraft – Daily Trust

-Its Media and Communications Manager, Kingsley Ezenwa, in a statement, apologized to the airline’s customers over the disruption of their flights experienced in different routes on Thursday, Friday and Saturday.
+Its Media and Communications Manager, Kingsley Ezenwa, in a statement apologised to the airline’s customers over the disruption of flights experienced on different routes on Thursday, Friday and Saturday.

 OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY.
 CLICK HERE TO KNOW MORE

-It said: “On Thursday July 11 2019, one of our Lagos-Abuja flights developed a nose wheel issue issue upon landing in Abuja and after a thorough assessment by our team of engineers, we decided to ground the aircraft in line with our strict stance on safety.
+It said, “on Thursday, July 11, 2019, one of our Lagos-Abuja flights developed a nose wheel issue upon landing in Abuja and after a thorough assessment by our team of engineers, we decided to ground the aircraft in line with our strict stance on safety.

-The airline apologized to its passengers for the delays occasioned by this incident and assured them that their safety comes first before any consideration in its daily operations.
+The airline apologised to its passengers for the delays occasioned by this incident and assured them that their safety comes first before any consideration in its daily operations.

-Ezenwa disclosed that the grounded aircraft had however, been flown to Lagos for the airline’s engineers to conduct full scale checks.
+Ezenwa added that the grounded aircraft has been flown to Lagos for the airline’s engineers to conduct full scale checks.

-He added that proper arrangements had been made with partner airlines to convey passengers to their various destinations together with other serviceable aircraft in its fleet.
+He further stated that proper arrangements had been made with partner airlines to convey passengers to their various destinations together with other serviceable aircraft in their fleet.

+“We wish to once again reassure our guests that their safety and comfort will remain a top priority in our operations and necessary compensations will be communicated to the affected guests’’, he said.

 Dear Esteemed reader,